Academic and administrative staff at the Alwaleed Centre

 Dr. Hunter's new research project links to the Alwaleed Centre’s key thematic area of ‘Muslims in Britain’.
 His study, funded by a prestigious British Academy Postdoctoral Fellowship, is entitled ‘Burying our Differences?
 Negotiating faith and space in contexts of death and diversity’.
 The project aims to understand conflicts and negotiations over burial space and funeral practices among Muslim communities in six areas of the UK and France with different patterns of ethnic diversity.

 Tom is a graduate of the University of Edinburgh, holding both an MA in Religious Studies and an MSc in Islamic and Middle Eastern Studies.

 After a period living and working in France, Tom returned to Edinburgh in 2007 to take up the post of Outreach and Development Officer for the Edinburgh Inter-Faith Association.
-He also assumed responsibility for coordinating Edinburgh’s Just Festival (formerly the Festival of Spirituality and Peace), one of Edinburgh's fastest-growing festivals.
-This background in faith-based community work and events and project management has proved invaluable in Tom's role at the Alwaleed Centre, which he took up in September 2010.
+He also assumed responsibility for coordinating Edinburgh’s Just Festival.
+This background in faith-based community work, events and project management has proved invaluable in Tom's role at the Alwaleed Centre, which he took up in September 2010.

-As Outreach Projects Manager, Tom oversees the Centre’s projects across Scotland and the UK, working closely with Muslim communities, schools, local authorities, the police and the Scottish Government to encourage a deeper understanding and appreciation of Islam and Islamic culture.
+Tom oversees the Alwaleed Centre’s projects across Scotland and the UK, working closely with Muslim communities, schools, local authorities, the police and the Scottish Government to encourage a deeper understanding and appreciation of Islam and Islamic culture.
 He also plays a key role in developing the Alwaleed Centre's relationships with other universities, both in the UK and across the world.

 0131 650 6686